-Dive In, The Water’s Great!: How You And Your Organization Can Take Risks in 2017
+Dive In, The Water’s Great!: How You And Your Association Can Take Risks in 2017

 “If I always do what I’ve always done, I’ll always get what I’ve always got.”

 So said Henry Ford a century ago.
-Today, however, doing what you've always done might get you less.
-To get something different for your own career, and for the sake of your organization's health, in 2017, you've got to do something different.
-What different results would you like to experience in 2017--for yourself, your staff and your clients?
+Today, however, doing what you’ve always done might get you less.
+To get something different for your own career, and for the sake of your association’s health, in 2017, you’ve got to do something different.
+What different results would you like to experience in 2017—for yourself, your association staff and members?

 What risks are you ready to take in 2017?
 What skinny branches are you willing to climb out to and explore?
 What successes are you wishin’ and hopin’ and thinkin’ and prayin’ for in this new year?